orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 ### Encryption password

-With Orbeon Forms 4.0, the `oxf.xforms.password` property has been renamed `oxf.crypto.password`.
-For more information, see [Configuration Properties - Base][1].

-`oxf.xforms.password` is still supported for backward compatibility.
+Before Orbeon Forms 4.0, the `oxf.xforms.password` property was defined.
+It has since been renamed `oxf.crypto.password`.
+For more information, see [Configuration Properties - Base][1]. `oxf.xforms.password` is still supported for backward compatibility.

 #### XForms items encoding